 For the purposes of impairment testing, Bestchrom Zhejiang and Bestchrom Shanghai are allocated as an individual cash-generating unit (the "Bestchrom Unit").
 The recoverable amount of the Bestchrom Unit has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and pre-tax discount rate of 17% (2020: 17%).
+That calculation uses cash flow projections based on financial budgets approved by management covering a 5-year period, and pre-tax discount rate of 16% (2021: 17%).
 Pre-tax discount rate applied reflects the current market assessments of the time value of money and the risks specific to the Bestchrom Unit.
-The Bestchrom Unit's cash flows beyond the 5-year period are extrapolated using a steady 3% (2020: 3%) growth rate.
+The Bestchrom Unit's expected annual growth rates are extrapolated using a steady 3% (2021: 3%) growth rate.
 Other key assumptions for the value in use calculations related to the estimation of cash inflows/outflows which include revenue growth rate, such estimation is based on the Bestchrom Unit's past performance and management's expectation for the market development.